 The Delaware Health Insurance Market Stabilization Reinsurance Program Assessment authorizes the Insurance Commissioner to assess issuers4 to finance the reinsurance program.
 The assessment is equally applied to all issuers based upon their premium tax liability, or the amount of the issuer's premium tax exemption value for the previous calendar year.
-The assessment is 2.75% annually in years that the Health Insurance Providers Fee (i.e., as defined under 9010 of the Affordable Care Act) is waived, and 1% of premium annually in years that the Health Insurance Providers Fee is assessed.
+The assessment is 2.75% annually in years that the Health Insurance Providers Fee (i.e., as defined under 9010 of the Affordable Care Act) is waived, and 1% of premium annually in years that the Health Insurance Providers Fee (i.e., as defined under 9010 of the reinsurance program.
 The purpose of the assessment is to fully finance the State's liability related to the reinsurance program.
 The State of Delaware may not hold more than 5 years of operating and administrative funds to cover the expected cost of the reinsurance program.
 In the event collections exceed that amount, the state must notify the issuers that the following year's assessment will be waived.